francescobbo/aomega08.github.io/02_the_system_memory.md

 #### The firmware ROM (or BIOS)

 The MIPS architecture loads the boot firmware ROM at physical address 1FC0_0000.
-It is exactly 512 KiB large, and it's (or is it?) read only.
+It is exactly 512 KB large, and it's (or is it?) read only.

 Interestingly, the boot address of the MIPS CPU is BFC0_0000, not 1FC0_0000.
 This address lives in `KSEG1`, which is not cached.